theKashey/react-focus-lock/README.md

  Focus Lock provide a special API for it

  - prop `data-autofocus` on the element.
+ - prop `data-autofocus-inside` on the element to focus on something inside.
  - `AutoFocusInside` component, as named export of this library.
 ```js
  import FocusLock, { AutoFocusInside } from 'focus-lock';